Advanced Data Feed Features | View Topic |

 Legacy Yahoo stores do not support the catalog.xml Store Export file that would contain extended product attributes.
-As a workaround, you can embed these attributes in your product captions or descriptions as follows:
+We can map 'manufacturer-part-number' (MPN) to your Yahoo Product ID or Code field if that works.
+For 'brand', we can set the default value equal to your store name if it applies to all your products.
+Otherwise, you can embed product-specific values for these attributes in your product captions or descriptions as follows:

 <!--